mgable1995/AQIApp/README.md

 #Features
 - Fetch data of AQI by using the lat/lon of your current location.
-- Also have the option to search by city name
+- Also have the option to search by city name.
-- Friendly name and brief explanation of AQI result
+- Friendly name and brief explanation of AQI result.
-- Color coded for better user contextualization of AQI data
+- Color coded for better user contextualization of AQI data.
+- Horizontally swipable cards to see yesterday, today, and tomorrow's AQI data.

 # Improvements/Enhancement ideas